 Table 1: Regression Results of the aggregated analysis on a country level

 As may be inferred from the country level regression results reported in Table 1, for all the econometric specifications the ‘lottery’ variable is significant at 1% level.
 The regression results show that during the weeks of the lottery (weeks 16-46) the aggregate weekly sales are on average 33,363 GEL higher than in the non-lottery weeks (11% more than in non-lottery weeks, based on the log linear model).
 When looking at the year effect of 2012 in non-lottery weeks, the effects are positive, significant, and, on average, amount to 38,813 GEL.
 This means that aggregate weekly sales in the non-lottery weeks of 2012, exceed aggregate weekly sales in 2013, on average, by 38,813 GEL.
-While in this simple model we do not explicitly control for macroeconomic environment, GDP in 2013 grew by 3.4% while inflation stood close to 0%.
+While in this simple model we do not explicitly control for the macroeconomic environment, GDP in 2013 grew by 3.4% while inflation stood close to 0%.
 These macroeconomic outcomes strengthen predictions of the econometric analysis.

 When looking at the average sales per register as the dependent variable instead of aggregate weekly sales, the results are compatible with the results of the first model.
 There is on average a 282 GEL (7.7%) increase in average turnover during the lottery weeks compared to the non-lottery weeks; and average weekly sales in non-lottery weeks of 2012 exceed average weekly sales in 2013 by 458 GEL, on average.
 In addition, the positive effect and significance of the year 2012 variable shows that controlling for the non-lottery weeks, something was still driving sales up.
 This could be the long-term effect of the lottery weeks that continued even after the termination of the lottery; hence some evidence of habit formation.

-A similar regression is done with the weekly number of cash registers reporting their income as dependent variable.
+A similar regression is done with the weekly number of cash registers reporting their income as a dependent variable.
 The outcome illustrates that during the lottery weeks of 2012, the average number of reported cash registers is 3,199 units (4%) more than those in non-lottery weeks, which is quite compatible with the results reported by the first and second regressions.

-Despite seemingly positive results, the lottery was prematurely terminated after parliamentary elections in November, 2012.
+Despite seemingly positive results, the lottery was prematurely terminated after parliamentary elections in November 2012.
 Interviews with stakeholders revealed that the public budget that was allocated for the lottery was deemed insufficient to keep the chances of winning high enough and therefore interest and participation from public had decreased significantly from around 2 mln out of 2.5-2.8 mln receipts checked daily in the first months of the lottery to only 300,000 by the end of the lottery.
-However there was lack of financial resources or interest from the new government to invest additional resources to increase the budget and effectiveness of the lottery.
+However, there was a lack of financial resources or interest from the new government to invest additional resources to increase the budget and effectiveness of the lottery.

 Regardless of its premature termination lottery itself was thought to have influenced social norms and also started a discussion about tax compliance.
 The tax lottery also aimed to improve citizens’ attitude towards the GRS.
 A qualitative analysis, based on multi-ethnographic approach through which we have collected media articles, reports, and other materials expressing views on the Georgian tax lottery, however, showed that strategies of “love and fear” are difficult to make work in combination, and we find it hard to say that citizens’ views of the GRS improved due to the lottery itself.
 Perhaps even the contrary could be proposed.
-In terms of increased trust to the GRS, we conclude with our methodological point that a tax lottery cannot be assessed as an isolated event.
-Previous and other activities that the revenue services engage in that have an impact on taxpayers and on societal tax compliance have to be taken into consideration.
+In terms of an increased trust to the GRS, we conclude with our methodological point that a tax lottery cannot be assessed as an isolated event.
+Previous and other activities that the revenue services engage in that have an impact on taxpayers and on societal tax, compliance have to be taken into consideration.
 Fear and unjust treatment especially linger in people’s perceptions.

 - Besley, T., & Persson, T. (2013).
 Taxation and development.
 In Handbook of public economics (Vol. 5, pp. 51-110).
 Elsevier.